 FIVE impeccably converted penalties saw Watford edge out Sheffield Wednesday in the lottery of spot-kicks to lft the Copa de Ibiza at San Antonio Stadium on Thursday, July 15.

 12th July 2004- Copa De Ibiza Semi Final- SD Portmany XI 1 Watford 4

 The programme was ahead of its time and said we were two time FA Cup Finalists although its clairvoyant powers were let down slightly by claiming that along with 1984 our other appearance was in 1970.

 Referee Mr P Walton took the recent FIFA edict that there should be no more than six substitutions in a friendly a little far and with both sides wanting to make more changes than were officially allowed he abandoned the game at half time.
-The second half continued as an ‘exhibition match’.
+Replacement officials had to be found before the second half continued as an ‘exhibition match’.